infonomic/redux-saga-router-docs/docs/getting-started.md

 Our notes below describe starting a new React project with our router.
 The router module and a working boilerplate application is available here... https://github.com/infonomic/redux-saga-router

-Assuming you have everything you need to start a React App like [Create React App](https://github.com/facebook/create-react-app) then go ahead and start initialize a new React application.
+Assuming you have everything you need to start a React App like [Create React App](https://github.com/facebook/create-react-app) then go ahead and initialize a new React application.

 We're using classic Yarn here in our example, but of course npm would work fine as well.